Reusing Previous Computations

 [self.ascent,self.parent.y, self.parent.ascent])

 We can even freeze all of the style fields!
-The only complication is that innerHTML changes an element’s parent, so let’s create the style dict dynamically.
+The only complication is that innerHTML changes an element’s parent, so let’s create the style dictionary dynamically.
 Initialize it to None in the constructor:

 class Element: